-Please turn with me to Ephesians 6, verses 17-20, where Paul writes:
+Please turn with me to Ephesians 6, where Paul writes:

-Ephesians 6:17-20 And take the helmet of salvation, and the sword of the Spirit, which is the word of God: 18 Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints; 19 And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel, 20 For which I am an ambassador in bonds: that there in I may speak boldly, as I ought to speak.
+Ephesians 6:17-20 And take the helmet of salvation, and the sword of the Spirit, which is the word of God; praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all saints—and for me, that utterance may be given to me, that I may open my mouth boldly, to make known the mystery of the gospel, for which I am an ambassador in chains; that in it I may speak boldly, as I ought to speak.

-I want you to turn back to Revelation 12, verses 9 and 11.
+I want you to turn back to Revelation 12.

-Revelation 12:9, 11 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceives the whole world: he was cast out into the earth, and his angels were cast out with him . . .
-11 And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.
+Revelation 12:11 And they overcame him by the blood of the Lamb, and by the word of their testimony, and they loved not their lives to the death.

 Believe you me, Satan and his demons are far more able to create fear than any man is able to.
 He will use men, but the power motivating and inciting the conditions that produce the fear for you and me are being done at his behest.

 Why they are able to accomplish overcoming is represented by the phrase, "They overcame him by the blood of the Lamb."
 That is just representative of all that the blood of the Lamb opens up to us by way of gifts and contact, access to God, and thus the enabling it takes in order for us to overcome.